ncsa/ncsa_system_documentation/docs/source/common/slurm.rst

 -------------------------------

 Use Slurm commands to run batch jobs or for interactive access to compute nodes.
-See the `Slurm Quick Start User Guide <https://slurm.schedmd.com/quickstart.html>`_ for an introduction to Slurm.
+Refer to the `Slurm Quick Start User Guide <https://slurm.schedmd.com/quickstart.html>`_ for an introduction to Slurm.
 A summary guide to Slurm commands is also available for download: :download:`Slurm Command Summary <images/slurm/slurm_summary.pdf>`.

 Batch scripts (sbatch) or Interactive (srun, salloc), which is right for you?